 Risers and fallers

 Looking across the top 10 risks, it’s informative to note how they’ve changed since last year’s analysis.
-What are the big risers and fallers in 2021?
+What are the big risers and fallers?
 Which risks have retained their ranking, and why?

 One risk that has held firm is “Failure to ensure infrastructure reach and resilience,” ranked number one in both 2020 and 2021.
 With customers more focused than ever on the quality of their connectivity, improving network coverage and quality remains the key issue for the sector.
 And the pressure is being intensified by governments’ drive to bridge the digital divide, extending networks into underserved areas while addressing service affordability and digital literacy.